Life Settlements Explained

-A life settlement is the sale of an existing life insurance policy to a third party for more than its cash surrender value but less than its face value, or death benefit.
+A life settlement is the sale of a life insurance policy to an investor for an amount more than the policy’s cash surrender value, but less than the death benefit, or payout value to the beneficiary.

 In a life insurance settlement transaction the policyholder transfers ownership to a life settlement provider.
 The former policy holder is no longer responsible for the policy premiums and receives a cash payment that’s larger than the surrender value of the policy.
 The life settlement provider is now responsible for all expenses related to the policy.

 Read on to learn more about life settlements.

 The easiest way to check your eligibility is using our life settlement calculator.

 Age/Health: Most people that ultimately sell their life insurance are 65+ years old or have a serious medical condition.

 Policy Type: Universal, whole, and convertible term policies are all great candidates for a life insurance settlement.

 Policy Size: The existing policy should have at least $100,000 of face value.

 Should I sell my life insurance?

 Common reasons you might consider a life settlement: